Fader Matrix Panel

 Lookup Table (LUT) Panel

-LUT object supports native panel.
-Double-click on the LUT object to open the native panel.
-Set the values accordingly.
+The LUT object supports native panel.
+Double-click on the LUT object to open the native panel and set the values accordingly.

-Customizable Axis Label: The customizable axis label allow to change the axis label name.
-Double-click on axis label will show textbox where you can change axis label name.
+• Customizable Axis Label: The customizable axis label allows you to change the axis label name.
+Double-clicking on the axis label will show a textbox where you can change the axis label name.

 FastConv Panel